octokit/plugin-rest-endpoint-methods.js/docs/repos/update.md

 <tr><td>private</td><td>no</td><td>

 Either `true` to make the repository private or `false` to make it public.
 Default: `false`.
-**Note**: You will get a `422` error if the organization restricts [changing repository visibility](https://docs.github.com/articles/repository-permission-levels-for-an-organization#changing-the-visibility-of-repositories) to organization owners and a non-owner tries to change the value of private. **Note**: You will get a `422` error if the organization restricts [changing repository visibility](https://docs.github.com/articles/repository-permission-levels-for-an-organization#changing-the-visibility-of-repositories) to organization owners and a non-owner tries to change the value of private.
+**Note**: You will get a `422` error if the organization restricts [changing repository visibility](https://docs.github.com/articles/repository-permission-levels-for-an-organization#changing-the-visibility-of-repositories) to organization owners and a non-owner tries to change the value of private.

 </td></tr>
 <tr><td>visibility</td><td>no</td><td>